-- Resident Students may apply to waive the Harvard University Student Health Insurance Plan provided by Blue Cross Blue Shield of Massachusetts.
-Resident students residing outside Massachusetts will be charged 50% of the Student Health Fee.
+- Resident students may apply to waive the Harvard University Student Health Insurance Plan provided by Blue Cross Blue Shield of Massachusetts.
+Resident students residing outside Massachusetts can receive a 50% discount on the Student Health Fee.

 - Students should meet with an advisor prior to registration.

-- Students who do not check in by the deadline will incur a $50 late fee.
+- Students who do not check in by the deadline will incur a $50 late check-in fee.

-- Students who do not register will incur a charge of $40 per week, will be charged tuition from the beginning of the term, and may be placed on an involuntary leave of absence also known as administrative leave.
+- Students who do not register will incur a $40 per week late registration fee, will be charged tuition from the beginning of the term, and may be placed on an involuntary leave of absence also known as administrative leave.